Abi-shai/Go-Rest-api/README.md

 ## About
-Rest api, with sqlite database.
+Rest json api using go routines and sqlite database.